joelfiddes/topoMAPP/README.md

 - Geotop INPTS: model parameters and all thing GeoTOP are defined here.
 This does not need to be edited regularly.
 Set and forget.
 - MODIS JSON: these 2 configuration files setup the MODIS download of NDVI and SCA.
 They usually don't need to be edited manually

+# What it does

+## Modes

+## Config

+## Setting up domain

+## ECWMF reanalysis
+This is costly to download especially higher resolution ERA5 (approx. 1.5h /year/ 20 grids / 80mbps line).
+Howver this is all fully automated so you can set and forget and leave to run on your server overnight or however long is required.
+Once downloaded you can run muultiple experiments (eg. ensemble simulations) without requiring further download as long as your temporal and spatial domain do not change

+## TopoSUB

+## TopoSCALE

+## Probabilistic

+## Data assimilation

+##